-Large amounts of artificial radionuclides were released into the environment during the era of atmospheric nuclear testing.
+Large amounts of artificial radionuclides were released into the environment in the era during which atmospheric nuclear testing was frequently conducted.
 These artificial radionuclides were spread all around the world as they were carried by air currents, and gradually fell onto the surface of the Earth from the atmosphere.
 Such radioactive falling matter is called fallout.
 The amount of fallout was highest in 1963, just before the ban of atmospheric nuclear testing, and has been decreasing since then.